bridgecrew-perf7/LDOS--Deployment/01-Infrastructure/01-Environment/infrastructure.md

 ```
 ls /home
 ```

+---

-allow users in group wheel to run all commands without password:
+<em>allow users in group wheel to run all commands without password:</em>
 ```
 nano /etc/sudoers
 ## Allows users in group wheel to run all commands